dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 3. Go to "Data" and click on "Create Metastore"

     Name your metastore and select a region.
-    If you'd like to set up a storage container for the whole metastore you can add your ADSL URL and Access Connector Id here.
+    If you'd like to set up a storage container for the whole metastore you can add your ADLS URL and Access Connector Id here.
 You can also do this on a granular level when creating the catalog.

     In the next step assign your metastore to your workspace.

-4. Go back to your workspace and click on "Compute" in the left-hand menu
+4. Go back to your workspace and click on "Catalog" in the left-hand menu

-5. Create a new cluster

-    Make sure to set "Access Mode" to either "Single User" or "Shared" to be able to use the Unity Catalog.

-6. Once your cluster is created, go to "Catalog" on the left sidebar

-7. Click "+ Add" and select "Add Storage Credential"
+5. Click "+ Add" and select "Add Storage Credential"

     Create a name and paste in the resource ID of the Databricks Access Connector from the Azure portal.
     It will look something like this: `/subscriptions/<subscription_id>/resourceGroups/<resource_group>/providers/Microsoft.Databricks/accessConnectors/<connector_name>`

-8. Click "+ Add" again and select "Add external location"
+6. Click "+ Add" again and select "Add external location"

     Set the URL of our storage container.
 This should be in the form: `abfss://<container_name>@<storage_account_name>.dfs.core.windows.net/<path>`

     Once created you can test the connection to make sure the container is accessible from databricks.

-9. Now you can create a catalog
+7. Now you can create a catalog

     Go to "Catalog" and click "Create Catalog".
 Name your catalog and select the storage location you created in the previous step.

-10. Create your access token
+8. Create your access token

     Click your email in the top right corner and go to "User Settings".
 Go to "Developer" -> "Access Tokens".
     Generate a new token and save it.
 You will use it in your `dlt` configuration.